A beautifully set table with three appetizing meals served on white dishware and a linen tablecloth at an upscale restaurant.

 Featuring an all-day brunch menu, a variety of sandwiches, as well as flavourful hot dishes, this cafe-bistro is a must-visit.
 While enjoying your meal, be sure to try an expertly crafted coffee, a glass of natural wine, a small-batch beer or an inventive cocktail.

-On the second Friday of every month, partake in ART CRAWL, an event designed to promote Hamilton artists.
+On the second Friday of every month, partake in Art Crawl, an event designed to promote Hamilton artists.

 Location: 328 James Street North, Hamilton